89luca89/distrobox/docs/usage/distrobox-create.md

 to create containers with a set of programs already installed, add users, groups.

 	distrobox create  --image fedora:35 --name test --init-hooks "dnf groupinstall -y \"C Development Tools and Libraries\""

+The `--init` is useful to create a container that will use its own separate init system within.
+For example using:

+	distrobox create -i docker.io/almalinux/8-init --init-hooks "dnf install -y openssh-server" --init --name test

+Inside the container we will be able to use normal systemd units:

+	~$ distrobox enter test
+	user@test:~$ sudo systemctl enable --now sshd
+	user@test:~$ sudo systemctl status sshd
+		● sshd.service - OpenSSH server daemon
+		   Loaded: loaded (/usr/lib/systemd/system/sshd.service; enabled; vendor preset: enabled)
+		   Active: active (running) since Fri 2022-01-28 22:54:50 CET; 17s ago
+			 Docs: man:sshd(8)
+				   man:sshd_config(5)
+		 Main PID: 291 (sshd)

+Note that enabling `--init` **will disable host's process integration**.
+From within the container you will not be able to see and manage host's processes.
+This is needed because `/sbin/init` must be pid 1.